AbsolutDev/infoPad/README.md

 </figure>
 <br>

-If there are any, the number of weather alerts reported by the UK MET office is displayed within a red circle next in the bottom right corner of the module.
+If there are any, the number of weather alerts reported by the UK MET office is displayed within a red circle in the bottom right corner of the module.
 When this is clicked, the MET alerts web page opens in a full screen, kiosk mode Google Chrome.

 Clicking on the weather module once causes it to fade into the 12 hour forecast.
 Clicking again will fade into the 5 day forecast.
 These return to the normal view upon another click or after a 30 seconds timeout.